BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * You can leave `Credentials: Include` off because header tokens don't require them.
 * Click `Send`

 This time the server doesn't send a cookie at all.
 The authentication token is returned in the JSON and also in a header labeled `Authentication-Info` with a value of `Bearer-Update` followed by the token.
 The `Authentication-Info` header is standardized as is the syntax of its contents.
-But my use of the `Bearer-Update` instruction is an enhancement, consistent with existing standards.
+But my use of the `Bearer-Update` instruction is an enhancement.
+It's consistent with existing standards but not yet standardized.

 You'll see that the JavaScript of `callapi` is smart enough to pick up the token from the `Authentication-Info` header and put it in the `Authorization: Bearer` field in the upper part of the form.